BrianLevin/Brian-L-Homework1/README.md

-# Brian-L-Homework1 I had some Tecnical difficulties uploading this file.
+# Brian-L-Homework1 I had some technical difficulties uploading this file.
 It would not let me add my actual working repository to the the terminal.
 I  dragged and attached the actual working file "Brian-Levin-Home-work-01 into this folder.